May 24, 2024

 Introduction

-The following Terminology and Definitions has been adopted by EASA for use specifically with regulations concerning the operation of an EASA Part-CAMO Organisation.
+The following Terminology and Definitions have been adopted by EASA for use specifically with regulations concerning the operation of an EASA Part-CAMO Organisation.

 Definitions

-Assessment – in the context of management system performance monitoring, continuous improvement and oversight, refers to a planned and documented activity performed by competent personnel to evaluate and analyse the achieved level of performance and maturity in relation to the organisation’s policy and objectives.
+Assessment – in the context of management system performance monitoring, continuous improvement, and oversight, refers to a planned and documented activity performed by competent personnel to evaluate and analyze the achieved level of performance and maturity in relation to the organization’s policy and objectives.

 Competency – is a combination of individual skills, practical and theoretical knowledge, attitudes, training, and experience.